AwalaApp/specs/rs000-core.md

 For performance reasons, nodes SHOULD use Unix domain sockets or any other IPC mechanism when they are on the same computer, instead of using the loopback network interface.

+For privacy and censorship-circumvention reasons, public addresses using DNS records MUST be resolved using [DNS over HTTPS](https://tools.ietf.org/html/rfc8484) or [DNS over TLS/DTLS](https://tools.ietf.org/html/rfc8310), using a DNS resolver trusted by the implementer.
+The implementer MAY allow advanced end users to override the DNS resolver.

 Bindings MAY extend this specification, but they MUST NOT override it.

 ### Parcel Delivery Binding